Illustrator vs Photoshop: Which to Use for Web Design?

 Illustrator is one of the first Adobe design software, created way back in 1987 with the first Macintosh computers.

-Vector graphics are computer images created using a sequence of commands or mathematical statements that put lines and shapes in a two-dimensional or three-dimensional space.
-Vector graphics resemble connect-the-dot images, so they’re perfect for creating things like logos, typography, and sharp-edged illustrations.
+Vector graphics are computer images made with commands or math that create lines and shapes in 2D or 3D space.
+Vector graphics resemble connect-the-dot images.
+So, they’re perfect for creating things like logos, typography, and sharp-edged illustrations.

-Because of the way they’re created (mathematical formulas), vector graphics are easily scalable and don’t lose quality if you increase the size of the image.
+Because of the way they’re created (mathematical formulas), vector graphics are easily scalable and don’t lose quality if you change the size of the image.

 What is Photoshop?